Edd Mann Developer

 }

-The final method I wish to show uses the same ideology as the last implementation (half-indexing) but instead relies on recursion to reverse the string instead of a for-loop.
+The final method uses the same half-indexing idea as the previous implementation but relies on recursion to reverse the string instead of a for-loop.

-It is all fun and games being a JavaScript ninja and finding intresting hacks and tricks to complete quiet a mundane task.
-However, resulting real-world performance of your implementation is what is most important.
-To see how effective each of the implementations are, I decided to test their performance using an online tool called JSPref.
-JSPref allows you to simply create unit style test suites, which are then runnable on any browser you have access too.
-What makes this tool so great is that it stores the results of each run in the cloud, populating easily accessible, meaningful graphs and statistics.
-In the test suite each function was called multiple times (with time measured and an average calculated) one after the other with a randomly generated 20 character long string to be reversed.
+It is all fun and games being a JavaScript ninja and finding interesting tricks to complete quite a mundane task.
+However, the real-world performance of your implementation is what matters most to the end user.
+To assess how effective each implementation is, I tested their performance using an online tool called JSPref.
+JSPref allows you to create unit-style test suites, which can then be run on any browser you have access to.
+What makes this tool so great is that it stores the results of each run in the cloud, providing easily accessible, meaningful graphs and statistics.
+In the test suite, each function was called multiple times (with time measured and an average calculated) one after the other with a randomly generated 20-character-long string to be reversed.

 A graph showing the performance of the ten implementations in four browsers

-Above is a screenshot (without the key) of one of the graphs that JSPref provided for the result set that was generated.
-I ran the test suite five times on the four most popular browsers to get a large breath of data to analyse.
-You will notice that Chrome is by far and away the fastest browser at running each of the implementations, with huge even speed boosts when using the first and sixth implementations.
-This is a testament to the time and optimization that has gone into the development of the V8 JavaScript engine.
-What shook me with these results however, was how ineffective the built-in function implementation was when run on almost all tested browsers.
-The exception was IE9, which surprisingly ran this the fastest in comparison to all the other browsers and on top of that, compared to the other tested implementations.
+Above is a screenshot (without the key) of one of the graphs that JSPref provided for the result set.
+I ran the test suite five times on the four most popular browsers to gather a large breadth of data to analyse.
+You will notice that Chrome is by far the fastest browser at running each implementation, with significant speed boosts when using the first and sixth implementations.
+This is a testament to the time and optimisation that has gone into the development of the V8 JavaScript engine.
+What surprised me, however, was how ineffective the built-in function implementation was on almost all tested browsers.
+The exception was IE 9, which surprisingly ran it the fastest compared to all the other browsers and implementations.

 Best performing implementation(s) per browser